2013–14 Ukrainian Premier League: Promoted

 Stal Alchevsk were to be promoted after finishing runners-up but their club administration refused promotion.

 Hoverla Uzhhorod, the 15th placed team was allowed to stay in the Premier League after they passed attestation.

-Metalurh Zaporizhya, the last-placed of the 2012–13 Ukrainian Premier League was to be relegated to the Ukrainian First League at the end of the previous season but since no other team applied for entry from the Ukrainian First League they remained in the competition.
+Metalurh Zaporizhzhia, the last-placed of the 2012–13 Ukrainian Premier League was to be relegated to the Ukrainian First League at the end of the previous season but since no other team applied for entry from the Ukrainian First League they remained in the competition.

 Location map

 Stadiums

 The following stadiums are regarded as home grounds: